University of Denver Project

-I made a series of science exhibits for DU:
+I made a series of science exhibits for the University of Denver (DU):

 • Large, labeled 3D models of carbon dioxide, water, ozone and methane.